 Among chemists, "synthetic biology" means the opposite.
-Chemist's "synthetic biology" seeks to use unnatural molecular parts to do things that are done by natural biology.
-Chemists believe that if they can reproduce biological behavior without making an exact molecular replica of a natural living system, then they have demonstrated an understanding of the intimate connection between molecular structure and biological behavior.
+The "synthetic biology" of chemists seeks to use unnatural molecular parts to do things that are done by natural biology.
+Chemists hold that if they can reproduce biological behavior without making an exact molecular replica of a natural living system, then they have demonstrated their understanding of the intimate connection between molecular structure and biological behavior.
 If taken to its limit, this synthesis would provide a chemical understanding of life.
-Although central to chemistry, this research paradigm was perhaps best expressed by a physicist, Richard Feynman, in the phrase: "What I cannot create, I do not understand."
-[1].
+Although central to chemistry, this research paradigm was perhaps best expressed by a physicist, Richard Feynman, in the phrase: "What I cannot create, I do not understand." (quoted in Hawking [1]).

-Waclaw Szybalski had yet a different meaning in mind when he coined the term "synthetic biology" in 1974 [2].
+Waclaw Szybalski was thinking of a still different meaning when he coined the term "synthetic biology" in 1974 [2].
 Szybalski noted that recombinant DNA technology would soon allow the construction of new cells with rearranged genetic material.
 He realized that this deliberate synthesis of new forms of life provided a way to test hypotheses about how the rearranged material contributed to the function of natural cells.